Explanation of jargon and technical terms

 Template

 A template is used to generate subject IRIs for entities.
-Example: http://data.mycompany.com/employee/{empno}, where {empno} will be substituted with a unique key in order to create unique IRIs.
+Example: http://data.mycompany.com/employee/{empno}, where {empno} is replaced with a unique key in order to generate unique IRIs.

 Wikidata: Q55118556